 - Talc.
 Hydrous Magnesium Silicate.
 Classified by the International Agency for Research on Cancer as a known carcinogen if it contains asbestiform fibers.
 The cosmetic grade of talc is completely unregulated in the U.S.

 - TEA & DEA.
 Triethanlamine and Diethanalamine.
 TEA is known to cause allergic reactions and DEA has been proven to cause liver and kidney damage.
 They are outlawed in Europe.
 (Oh, but not in the U.S.)

 Here is my Testimony

-My husband, 70 and a karate practitioner who soaks his gee with sweat never smells like body oder and he does not wear deo/anti.
-My son, 35 and a singer, keyboardist stage performer sweats under hot lights and never smells like body oder, does not wear deo/anti and he does not live as internally “clean” as I do.
+My late husband was 70 and a karate practitioner who soaked his gee with sweat and never smelled like body oder and he did not wear deo/anti.
+My son, 39, a singer, keyboardist stage performer sweats under hot lights and never smells like body oder, does not wear deo/anti and he does not live as internally “clean” as I do.
 Nor does my mother use deodorant or anti perspirant and she never smells.
 In fact, when I tell people I don’t use deodorant they will often say, “Really?
 You never smell.”
 Basically, we were not created to smell offensively.

 There are “natural” deodorants but BEWARE of false “natural” claims.